krutagna31/readme-template/README.md

-# Project Title
+# README Template

-Use this section for project description
+A template file for my projects READMEs.

 ## Table of contents